Birth Injury Statute of Limitations

 How Long Do You Have to Sue for a Birth Injury?

-It is important to file your claim before your state’s statute of limitations expires.
-As soon as you discover your child has a birth injury caused by medical negligence, seek the advice of an experienced birth injury attorney.
+It’s essential to file your claim before your birth injury statute of limitations expires.
+As soon as you discover your child may have been harmed by birth injury medical malpractice, take action without delay.

-Not all states follow the discovery rule, however, so it is critical to speak with an attorney for more information about the birth injury statute of limitations in your state.
+Not all states follow the discovery rule, however, so it is critical to speak with an attorney for more information about your state’s birth injury statute of limitations.

 Birth Injury Statute of Limitations by State

-Each state has its own statute of limitations on birth injury.
+Each state has its own statute of limitations for birth injuries.
 Working with an experienced medical malpractice attorney in your area can help ensure that your complaint is filed correctly and within the time frame for your state.

 StateStatute of Limitations for Birth InjuriesStatute of Limitations for Infant Wrongful Death